-Choose a verse from the Bible and over the course of the day have a go at memorising it.
+23. Choose a verse from the Bible and over the course of the day have a go at memorising it.

-Reflect - How can you be a good listener today?
-Listening to God but also to others around about you?
+24.Reflect - How can you be a good listener today?
+Listening to God but also to others round about you?

-Reflect - How can you surprise others with generosity today?
+25.Reflect - How you can surprise others with generosity today?

-Spend five minutes today in silence.
+- 26.Spend five minutes today in silence.
 You don't need to pray or think about anything specific, just rest.
-Try to calm your mind and if it wanders gently bring it back to the idea of quiet and silence.

-Reflect - Imagine going on a walk with Jesus.
+Try to calm your mind and if it wanders gently bring it back to the idea of quiet and silence. - 27.Reflect Imagine going on a walk with Jesus.
 Where would you take him?
 What would you show him?